History & Mission

 Welcome to the Ithaca Farmers Market.
 We are a member-run cooperative with more than 130 active members who grow or produce their wares within 30 miles of our Ithaca pavilion.
 We have three categories of vendors: agriculture, food and artisan, and each business you see at our market has been through an application and jurying process to guarantee quality.

 You’ll find a full spread at the market with something for everyone —a variety of eat-on-site and take-out entrées, baked goods and beverages to delight every taste, as well as fresh produce, free-range eggs, meat and cheese, specialty foods, and fine art and crafts.
 You can picnic on-site, or pick up fixin’s to go for a party or picnic.

-On Saturdays and Sundays from April through December, we are located in a beautiful park on the Cayuga Lake waterfront, selling local products from an award-winning covered pavilion.
-We also operate three other markets within the City of Ithaca to better serve our neighborhoods.
-In addition, from January through March our winter market operates out of The Space, Greenstar’s event space.
+On Saturdays from April – December and Sundays from May – November, we are located in a beautiful park on the Cayuga Lake waterfront, selling local products from an award-winning covered pavilion.
+We also operate two other markets within the City of Ithaca to better serve our neighborhoods.
+In addition, from January through March our winter market operates out of Triphammer Marketplace.
 We are your year-round destination for local.